Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) were originally inspired under the homophilic assumption - nodes of a graph with the same label are more likely to be connected than nodes with different labels.
-Recent studies reveal the limitations of this homophilic assumption when GNNs are applied on less-homophilic or heterophilic graphs~\citep{Pei2020}.
-Ever since, a number of approaches have focused on developing deep learning architectures for heterophilic graphs~\citep{zhu2021graph, kim21howto, chien21, Li2021-uj, Bo2021-tm, Lim2021-qz}.
-However, little work has been done on adapting classical GNNs to less-homophilic graphs.
-Although classical GNNs are lacking the ability to work with less-homophilic graphs, they still stand out in some properties such as efficiency~\citep{Zeng2019-nz}, simplicity~\citep{DBLP:conf/icml/WuSZFYW19} and explainability~\citep{Ying2019-ws}.
+Graph Neural Networks (GNNs) were originally inspired under the homophilic assumption - nodes of the same label are more likely to be connected than nodes of different labels.
+Recent studies have revealed the limitations of this homophilic assumption when applying GNNs on less-homophilic or heterophilic graphs~\citep{Pei2020}.
+Since then, a number of approaches have been proposed with a focus on developing deep learning architectures for heterophilic graphs~\citep{zhu2021graph, kim21howto, chien21, Li2021-uj, Bo2021-tm, Lim2021-qz}.
+However, little work has been done on adapting existing GNNs to less-homophilic graphs.
+Although existing GNNs such as GCN~\citep{DBLP:conf/iclr/KipfW17}, ChevNet~\citep{DBLP:conf/nips/DefferrardBV16}, and GAT~\citep{DBLP:conf/iclr/VelickovicCCRLB18} are lacking the ability to work with less-homophilic graphs, they still stand out in several nice properties such as efficiency~\citep{Zeng2019-nz}, simplicity~\citep{DBLP:conf/icml/WuSZFYW19}, and explainability~\citep{Ying2019-ws}.
+Our work aims to develop a graph restructuring method that can restructure a graph to leverage the benefit of prevalent homophilic GNNs.
+Inspired by~\citet{Klicpera2019-ut}, we extend the restructuring approach to heterophilic graphs and boost the performance of GNNs that do not work well on less-homophilic graphs.

+\paragraph{Discrepancy between SC and labels} Spectral clustering (SC) aims to cluster nodes such that the edges between different clusters have low weights and the edges within a cluster have high weights.
+Such clusters are likely to align with node labels where a graph is homophilic, i.e., nodes with the same labels are likely to connect closely.
+Nonetheless, this may not hold for less-homophilic graphs.
+Figure \ref{fig:tsne_embed} visualizes the nodes in \wisconsin{}~\citep{Pei2020} and \euroairport{}~\citep{Ribeiro2017} datasets based on the eigenvectors corresponding to the five smallest eigenvalues.
+As shown in Figure \ref{subfig:wisconsin_low_sc} and \ref{subfig:europe_low_sc}, the labels are not aligned with the node clusters.
+However, if we choose the eigenvectors carefully, nodes clusters can align better with their labels, as evidenced by Figure \ref{subfig:wisconsin_sc_manual} and \ref{subfig:europe_sc_manual}, which are visualized using manually chosen eigenvectors.